-From financial losses to legal issues to a damaged reputation, the consequences of a data breach can severely impair organizations.
-Therefore, having robust data breach incident response and investigation procedures is critical for organizations to mitigate the impact of such incidents.
+From financial losses to legal issues to reputational damage, the consequences of a data breach can severely impair organizations of all sizes.
+Having a robust data breach response and investigation process is critical to limiting the impact when an incident occurs.

 What is a data breach?

 A data breach is an event that results in exposing confidential, sensitive, or other protected information to unauthorized individuals.
-Perpetrators often target organizations to get access to the personal data of their employees and clients (Social Security numbers, bank account information, healthcare information) or corporate data (intellectual property, financial data).
+Perpetrators often target organizations to get access to the personal data of their employees and clients (Social Security numbers, bank account information, healthcare information) or corporate data such as intellectual property and financial information.
+Ensuring financial data security is especially critical, as the compromise of such information can lead to substantial financial losses and regulatory penalties.

 The impact of a data breach

-Data breaches can cause interruptions in business processes and activities, potentially leading to operational downtime.
+Data breaches can disrupt business processes and activities, potentially causing operational downtime.
 Thus, when a breach occurs, data can be stolen, corrupted, or encrypted until a ransom is paid.
-If some of that data is critical for your business operations, it can lead to disruptions in business productivity, communication, and service delivery.
+If some of that data is critical to business operations, it can disrupt business productivity, communication, and service delivery.

-Further, data breaches can cause reputational damage.
-After your organization experiences a data breach, your current and potential customers may develop doubts about your organization’s security and ability to protect data.
-This is especially true when the data breach exposes sensitive or confidential information.
+After your organization experiences a data breach, your current and potential customers may begin to doubt your organization’s ability to maintain effective security and protect data.
+This is especially true when a data breach exposes sensitive or confidential information.
 In turn, it can lead to low conversion rates, customer churn, and loss of business opportunities.

 Request access to Syteca’s online demo!